diku-dk/staffeli/README.md

 automatic script for setting this up (yet).

 ## Contributing

+Contact us at dikunix at dikumail dot dk.

+Take a look at our on-going [issues](https://github.com/DIKU-EDU/Staffeli/issues).

+## Style Guide

 We use a tab-width of 4 spaces, with tabs expanded to spaces.